How To Start Selling On Fine Art America (And Make Money)

 Let’s get something straight:

 Showcasing your art to a worldwide audience should not be just a hobby.
-Instead, it has to be a business that will hopefully bring you a full-time income down the line.
+Instead, it should be a business that will hopefully provide a full-time income down the line.

 When you become a business owner, you’ll be in control of all aspects of how that business performs.